eth-sri/eth-sri.github.io/_teaching/rse-project-2021.md

 This document is available both [online](https://www.sri.inf.ethz.ch/teaching/rse-project-2021) and in your [group repository](#project-repository), under `resources/project-description/project.md`.

-In contrast to the online version, your group repository will contain working links to relevant repository files.
+> NOTE: In contrast to the online version, your group repository will contain **working links** to relevant repository files.

 ## Changes